-- Political Economy covers the specializations in politics, economics, regional geography, international relations, and Science, Technology and Society (STS). - ii) Social Relations covers the specializations in sociology, psychology, anthropology, and demography.
+Political Economy covers the specializations in politics, economics, regional geography, international relations, and Science, Technology and Society (STS).

 Students must choose one of the two fields as their major field of study before the end of their second regular term of study.
 They should also identify a supervisor in one of the specializations before the end of their third regular term of study, and prepare for the qualifying examination in this academic specialization under the guidance of the supervisor.